Archive

 • CFP | Luhmann Conference 2026

 Call for Papers Luhmann Conference 2026 Theme: Meaning.
-Observed with … Venue: Inter-University Centre Dubrovnik, Croatia Conference dates: 14–18 September 2026Pre-conference dinner: 14 September 2026 Submission Deadline: 15 May 2026 Conference Theme Coded as the distinction between actual and potential, meaning (Sinn) occupies a central position in Niklas Luhmann’s theory programme.
-As the shared medium in which both psychic and…
+Observed with … Venue: Inter-University Centre Dubrovnik, Croatia Conference dates: 14–18 September 2026Pre-conference dinner: 14 September 2026 Submission Deadline: 15 May 2026 (Submissions are now closed).
+Conference Theme Coded as the distinction between actual and potential, meaning (Sinn) occupies a central position in Niklas Luhmann’s theory programme.
+As the shared medium in…

 • Release | Ideological Repurposing of Institutions of Higher Management Education: Historical Lessons and Contemporary Imperatives